 Many parents don’t understand that you catch most colds from touching things and then transferring the germs to your eyes, nose and mouth.
 Germs are spread by contact, not by droplets in the air.
 So, you don’t have to be a total hermit with your baby.
 You can take her outside the home.
 Here’s how to think about it: Your baby won’t get sick because you went to a restaurant, but she may get sick because you opened the door to restaurant…and then brushed your hand on her face.
 So be mindful of what you touch and…WASH.
 THOSE.
 HANDS!

 We’re incredibly blessed to no longer have tens of thousands of our babies dying from measles and meningitis, or crippled from polio.
 To fully protect your baby, makes sure he starts his vaccines by 2 months of age.
 And please understand that some illnesses like whooping cough and influenza are especially dangerous in the first months of life.
 That’s why it’s crucial that all family members and caregivers are immunized…you want to create a “cocoon” of protection for that time before your infant can get his shots.

 9. Don’t Travel If You Don’t Have To

 It can be incredibly stressful if your baby gets sick and you can’t get to your trusted pediatrician.
 Save yourself this problem and stay close to home.

 Keep in mind, you don’t have to live in a germ-free world forever… just for the first 3-4 months.
 In fact, I’m a fan of the 5-second rule for older babies.
 If you are too hygienic, it can lead to more allergies.
-It’s also smart to take your baby to visit a farm sometime in the first year of life, which has shown to decrease the development of allergies.
+It’s also smart to take your baby to visit a farm sometime in the first year of life, a practice which has shown to decrease the development of allergies.
 And, babies are known to have a blast listening to the animals neigh, cluck and moo!